disaenz/hello_world_devsecops/README.md

 Special thanks to [Professor Cristian Servin, PH.D](https://www.christianservin.com) and to [El Paso Community College (EPCC)](https://www.epcc.edu) for giving us the opportunity to showcase DevSecOps practices and inspire the next generation of cloud and security engineers!

+---

+## 📜 License

+This project is open source under the [MIT License](./license.md) and is intended for educational and demonstration purposes.